-Water molecules are polar molecules, which means that one end of the molecule has a positive charge and the other end has a negative charge.
-When water molecules come together, the negative end of one molecule is attracted to the positive end of another molecule.
-This polarity is why only other polar molecules, such as salt or vinegar, can dissolve in water.
+Water molecules are polar molecules.
+That means one end of the molecule has a positive charge and the other end has a negative charge.
+This allows water molecules to bond together.
+Oil molecules, on the other hand, are non-polar.

-So the next time you’re in a restaurant and you see a container of oil and vinegar dressing sitting on the table.
+The next time you’re in a restaurant, look for a container of oil and vinegar dressing sitting on the table.
 Is all the oil at the top?
 That’s because the vinegar is mixed with water.
 Give it a good shake and watch what happens!